-The Master Fund's securities valuation and pricing services policies and procedures (the "Valuation Procedures") provide that valuations for Investment Funds will be determined based in part on estimated valuations provided by Investment Fund Managers and also on valuation determinations made by the Investment Manager pursuant to a valuation methodology that incorporates general private equity pricing principles and, for certain securities, may also incorporate a proprietary valuation model with a fundamental overlay, under the general supervision of the Board.
+The Master Fund's securities valuation and pricing services policies and procedures (the "Valuation Procedures") provide that valuations for Investment Funds will be determined based in part on estimated valuations provided by Investment Fund Managers and also on valuation determinations made by the Investment Manager pursuant to a valuation methodology that incorporates general private equity pricing principles and information from third-party valuation services, under the general supervision of the Board.
 The Investment Manager seeks to maintain accurate Investment Fund valuations by undertaking a detailed assessment of an Investment Fund's valuation procedures prior to investing in the Investment Fund.
-Based on the methodology, the Investment Manager may adjust an Investment Fund's periodic valuation, as appropriate.
+Based on the methodology, the Investment Manager may adjust an Investment Fund's periodic valuation, as appropriate, including through the use of a third-party valuation service, which uses fair value techniques considered by such service most applicable to the Investment Fund.
 The Master Fund runs the risk that the Investment Manager's valuation techniques will fail to produce the desired results.
 Any imperfections, errors, or limitations in any model that is used could affect the ability of the Master Fund to accurately value Investment Fund assets.
-By necessity, models make simplifying assumptions that limit their efficacy.
+By necessity, models make assumptions that limit their efficacy.
 Models that appear to explain prior market data can fail to predict future market events.
 Further, the data used in models may be inaccurate and may not include all knowable information or the most recent information about a company, security, or market factor.
 In addition, the Investment Manager may face conflicts of interest in valuing the Master Fund's investments, as the value of the Master Fund's investments will affect the Investment Manager's compensation.
 Moreover, Investment Fund Managers typically provide estimated valuations on a quarterly basis whereas the Investment Manager will consider valuations on an ongoing basis and will determine valuations on a monthly basis.
 While any model that may be used would be designed to assist in confirming or adjusting valuation recommendations, the Investment Manager generally will not have sufficient information in order to be able to confirm with certainty the accuracy of valuations provided by an Investment Fund until the Master Fund receives the Investment Funds' audited annual financial statements.